wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 1. a function to call after a certain amount of time
 2. a duration in milliseconds (after how long should I run this)

+ANJA stopped here what does run the page mean

 So let's do `1000` milliseconds which is one second later.
 If we run the page after one second, it will run